ADC

 Note:

 • HTTP/2 Upgrade.
 A client sends an HTTP/1.1 request to a server.
-The request includes an upgrade header, which asks the server for upgrading the connection to HTTP/2.
+The request includes an upgrade header, which asks the server to upgrade the connection to HTTP/2.
 If the server supports HTTP/2, the server accepts the upgrade request and notifies it in its response.
 The client and the server start communicating using HTTP/2 after the client receives the upgrade confirmation response.

 • Direct HTTP/2.
 A client directly starts communicating to a server in HTTP/2 instead of using the HTTP/2 upgrade method.
 If the server does not support HTTP/2 or is not configured to directly accept HTTP/2 requests, it drops the HTTP/2 packets from the client.
 This method is helpful if the admin of the client device already knows that the server supports HTTP/2.